scimetfoo/OhAuth2/README.md

 # OhAuth2

-OhAuth2: Flutter library for the industry-standard protocol for authorization.
 =================================

-OhAuth2 is a Dart package that makes working with OAuth 2.0 on flutter easier.
+OhAuth2 is a Flutter library for the industry-standard protocol for authorization.

 Disclaimer: This library has been tested with a few services like Reddit and Strava.
-If you find OhAuth2 to be incompatible with a service you're trying to use this library for, please open an Issue or create a PR
+If you find OhAuth2 to be incompatible with a service you're trying to use this library with, please open an Issue or create a PR

 # Installation
 Installing OhAuth2 is simple using Dart's package management system, [pub](https://pub.dartlang.org).
 Instructions on how to import OAuth2 into your project can be found [here](https://pub.dartlang.org/packages/OhAuth2#-installing-tab-).